Learn how a Power Law mindset helps venture capitalists and innovation leaders alike diversify their interests and successfully hedge their bets.

 More often than not, innovation leaders face the dilemma of which ideas to fund and which ideas to kill.
 Status quo forces them to go all-in on a few projects a year, but Innovation Power Law and the Productable approach to innovation changes that.
 Start with a diversified (and plentiful) portfolio of ideas then use a sustainable innovation process to validate and decide which ideas move forward.

+You no longer have to expect every idea to scale and succeed.
 Going all-in on a few projects a year creates the unrealistic expectation that all or most of those projects will succeed.
 Afterall, you did just sink your entire budget into a few ideas, so they better!
 Innovation Power Law fixes this.
 We set the expectation that at least 60 percent of your innovation projects will fail, most of them in early phases of development.
 Planning for failure is a huge part of hedging your innovation bets and getting closer to the big win.

+You no longer have to make huge kickoff investments.
 In today’s innovation reality, going all-in on an idea means contributing huge amounts of time and money from the get-go.
 You invest blindly without having properly validated the idea.
 Thinking back to that budding angel investor who’s backing startups for the first time, do you think that investor would give a million to a startup without proof of concept and validation through the right piloting efforts?
 No. The startup only gets a small chunk to get started and has to prove itself to get more.

 Innovation Power Law sets the expectation that a small percentage of ideas will produce a large percentage of the returns for any organization, just like in venture capital investing.
 Buying into this approach allows you to experiment more without blowing your budget on just a few ideas.
 This is innovation, after all, not the racetrack.